Bitdog-research-group/go1-netconfig/README.md

 sudo iptables -A FORWARD -i wlan1 -o eth0 -j ACCEPT sudo iptables -A FORWARD -i eth0 -o wlan1 -j ACCEPT
 ```

+Now, to check if it worked, exit the pi ssh and run `ping 192.168.123.15` (this is the ip of one of the Jetsons).
+If the packets are going through, the configuration has succeeded.
+If not, try the next step.

 #### Configuration on Your Linux Host
 Set Default Gateway to route all traffic through the robot's network, enabling your Linux host to communicate with the robot.